 If you have any other feedback regarding accessibility at the Euroa Community Cinema, please contact the Council so improvements can be made.

 Strathbogie Shire Council is always on the lookout for cinema enthusiasts to join our team of volunteers.
 There are a variety of jobs currently undertaken by volunteers to keep the cinema running, such as selling tickets, projection and working in the kiosk.
 As one of our valued volunteers, you will get to view all movies at the cinema free of charge.
-If you are interested in volunteering, contact our Customer Service Team on 1800 065 993 or click here to find our application form.
+If you are interested in volunteering, contact our Customer Service Team on 1800 065 993 or click here to submit an online application

 The Euroa Civic Centre Hall previously acted as a cinema (The Euroa Civic Theatre), until it ceased operation in the early 1980s.
 Given the relatively limited entertainment opportunities, particularly for children and youth within Euroa and the wider district, the idea of restoring the Euroa Civic Theatre to its former glory was born.